Odianosen25/Monitor-App/README.md

     - If wanting to use `device_trackers`, it is possible to config the app to use `device_tracker` instead of `binary_sensors` for each device.
 The app will update the state as required; that is use `home`/`not_home` instead of `on`/`off`. - contributed by [shbatm](https://github.com/shbatm)
     - Binary sensors for when everyone is in `binary_sensor.everyone_home`, when everyone is out `binary_sensor.everyone_not_home`.
 These sensors are set to ON or OFF  depending on declared users in the apps.yaml file users_sensors are in or out.
 If some are in and some out, both will be OFF, but another sensor `binary_sensor.somebody_is_home` can be used.
 This is handy for other automation rules.
     - The name of the sensors for `everyone_home`, `everyone_not_home` and `somebody_is_home` can be modified to use other names as required. - contributed by [shbatm](https://github.com/shbatm)
 - If a device is seen to be below the configured minimum confidence minimum_confidence level across all locations which defaults to 50, a configurable not_home_timeout is ran before declaring the user device is not home in HA using the binary sensor generated for that device.
 - When one of the declared gateway_sensors in the apps.yaml is opened, based on who is in the house it will send a scan instruction to the monitor system.
+- When a gateway is opened for a long time, it is possible to set a time interval that instructs the app to carryout scans over a set interval.
+Useful if living within a space that has one of the gateways opened for a long time
 - Before sending the scan instruction, it first checks for if the system is busy scanning.
 With the new upgrade to monitor by Andrew, this is not really needed.
 But (though preferred) if the user was to activate `PREF_MQTT_REPORT_SCAN_MESSAGES` to `true` in preferences, it can still use it
 - If no gateway sensors are specified, it will send scan instructions every 1 minute.
 This negates the experience for quick detection, so it is highly recommended to make use of at least a single gateway sensor.
 - Ability to define the `known_devices` in a single place within AD, which is then loaded to all monitor nodes on the network.
 This can be useful, if having multiple nodes, and need to manage all `known_devices` from a single place, instead of having to change it in all nodes individually.